pimatis/nell/README.md

 # Nell

-A modern, anonymous AI chat platform that provides unified access to multiple AI providers through a single interface.
+A modern, free ve anonymous AI chat platform that provides unified access to multiple AI providers through a single interface.
 Built with SvelteKit and TailwindCSS, offering a seamless and privacy-focused experience for AI interactions with local chat management and no data collection.

 ## 🚀 Features